 When Marvel Mania, the exhausting, suffocating takeover that has defined much of the last decade of entertainment began, I don’t think a single person would have predicted that the best performance we’d get in a MCU television series would be from Patti LuPone.
-It might have even seemed preposterous that the Broadway legend, who has famously high standards for the kind of work she chooses to do, would even be in such a project.
+It might have even seemed preposterous that the Broadway legend, who sets famously high standards for the work she chooses, would even be in such a project.

 Yet here we are in the days after Agatha All Along aired the superb “Death’s Hand in Mine,” still stunned by her tour de force in that episode.